-The University of Michigan has made a commitment to meeting the demonstrated financial need of Michigan resident undergraduates.
-Need-based scholarships and grants, loans, and Work-Study funds are awarded to eligible in-state students whose cost of attendance exceeds their family’s financial resources.
+The University of Michigan has made a commitment to meet the demonstrated financial need of Michigan resident undergraduates.
+Need-based scholarships and grants, loans, and Work-Study funds are awarded to eligible in-state students whose Cost of Attendance exceeds their family’s financial resources.

-In order to meet students’ need, OFA awards financial aid funds in the following order to eligible students:
+U-M awards financial aid funds in the following order to eligible students:

 Federal Direct Subsidized and Unsubsidized (Stafford) Loans

-|A Note about University Grants and Scholarships: In an effort to ensure that students with comparable circumstances are treated equitably, the university may limit the amount of grant and scholarships it awards from university sources to individual students.
-If you receive grants and/or scholarships that exceed your total cost of attendance and they include awards from any university source, your university grants/scholarships may be adjusted so that your total awards equal the cost of attendance.
+|About University Grants and Scholarships: To ensure that students in comparable circumstances are treated equitably, U-M may limit grant and scholarships from University sources to individual students.
+If you receive grants or scholarships that exceed your total Cost of Attendance and they include awards a U-M source, they may be adjusted so that total awards equal the Cost of Attendance.